yiphei/yif-AI/learned_dropout/README.md

 \end{aligned}
 $$

+though one could retain the probabilistic rounding even for inference as a way to increase model temperature.

 In the end, the output of the module is the element-wise product between $X$ and $M_{rounded}$

 $$ out_{dropout} =  X \odot M_{rounded} $$